 Does anyone else think that January has gone by incredibly fast?
 Although, to be honest there is nothing new here as that seems to be the case with every month nowadays.
 January was a funny month, so in places I felt like it couldn’t be any slower.
 But overall, I’m surprised that I’m sitting here thinking about my goals for February already.

 January has consisted of moving back to uni and a few ups and downs, but overall it has been nice to settle back into my old routine and do a lot of reflecting about the direction you want this year to take.
 I recognised the value of taking time to actually think about anything that’s worrying you as opposed to keeping yourself occupied as a means of avoiding doing so.
-Every month and every week, to me, is a learning opportunity.
-And that’s why I trust that the ups and the downs of life are there for a reason!

 Now, let’s discuss the food I’m sharing today, which is this incredibly yummy falafel salad with a tahini dressing.